Jalalabadi32-bit/Elementos/README.md

 CivicRank is a single-page web application that simulates a city-wide citizen reputation system.
 Citizens earn and lose reputation points through civic actions, official assessments, and peer endorsements.
 The system divides the population into five moral tiers — from **Exemplar** at the top to **Flagged** at the bottom — with a deliberately asymmetric scoring curve that makes it harder to reach the highest tiers and progressively harsher for repeat offenders.

-The frontend is a fully self-contained `civicrank.html` file with no external dependencies beyond Google Fonts.
-All data is hardcoded for demonstration purposes.

 ---

 ## Features